temporalio/helm-charts/README.md

 ArgoCD [maps Helm hooks to ArgoCD hooks](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/) (`pre-install`/`pre-upgrade` → PreSync, `post-install`/`post-upgrade` → PostSync, `hook-weight` → sync-wave), so the default should work with ArgoCD.
 Caveats: ArgoCD cannot distinguish install from upgrade (every operation is a sync), and delete-policy follows [ArgoCD sync semantics](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) rather than Helm's per-hook lifecycle.
 If any ArgoCD-native hooks are defined, all Helm hooks are ignored.

-For explicit control, or when using Flux or Terraform, set `useHelmHooks: false`.
+For explicit control, or when using Flux, Rancher or Terraform, set `useHelmHooks: false`.

 ## Uninstalling